2 euro commemorative coins

-€2 commemorative coins are special euro coins minted and issued by member states of the eurozone since 2004 as legal tender in all eurozone member states.
-Only the national obverse sides of the coins differ; the common reverse sides do not.
-The coins typically commemorate the anniversaries of historical events or draw attention to current events of special importance – there have been common commemorative coins with only different national inscriptions at five occasions.
+€2 commemorative coins are special euro coins that have been minted and issued by member states of the eurozone since 2004 as legal tender in all eurozone member states.

+€2 coins are the only denomination intended for circulation that may be issued as commemorative coins.
+Only the national obverse sides of the commemorative coins differ; the common reverse sides do not.
+The coins typically commemorate the anniversaries of historical events or current events of special importance.